James Deane (drift driver)

 James Deane (born 14 October 1991) is an Irish professional drift driver.
-He is a former 3 time Formula D champion, having won the series in 2017, 2018 and 2019 and has won multiple National and European titles.
+He is a 5-time Formula D Champion and 4-time Drift Allstars and Oman IDC Champion.
+He has also won multiple National and European titles.
+He is widely regarded as one of the greatest drift drivers of all time.

 Career

 Deane began his career in competition drifting in 2006, driving a Ford Sierra in the Prodrift Junior Championship, finishing third in the series.
 In 2007, Deane won his first ever professional event in the main Prodrift series at Rosegreen at the age of fifteen, which is believed to have made him the youngest professional drift event winner in the world at the time.
 The following season, he won both the Irish series and the Prodrift European series, qualifying him to compete in the Red Bull Drifting World Championship in Long Beach, California.

 Deane won the 2010 Prodrift series whilst also competing in some Formula D events.
 The following season, he won the Drift Allstars series for the Low Brain Drifters team, with six podiums including four wins.
 He won the Irish Drift Championship in 2013 and 2015 and from 2014 onwards, won the Drift Allstars European Series for three consecutive years.

 In October 2016, following his third DA title, it was announced that Deane would return to Formula D for a full campaign in 2017.
 Deane would pilot a Toyota 2JZ powered Nissan Silvia S15 for the Worthouse drift team alongside teammate Piotr Wiecek.
 Wiecek would pilot an identical S15 converted to left hand drive.
 His return to competition in the United States was a major success, with him winning the 2017 Formula Drift Championship.

 James returned to Formula Drift in 2018 alongside Worthouse.
 He finished the season in 1st Place, successfully defending his title.
 This would make him the second driver in Formula Drift history to win back-to-back championships, the first being Tanner "The Golden Child" Foust.